Fishing at Cachuma Lake

 Cachuma Lake is one of Southern California's finest fishing lakes because of the lake-bottom topography of rocky drop-offs, shallow areas, and aquatic plant beds -- all great habitat for different kinds of fish.
 During normal (non-drought) years, it supports large populations of large mouth and small mouth bass, crappie, bluegill, red-ear sunfish, channel catfish, and rainbow trout.
 For current fishing conditions, see the Weekly Fishing Report link below or call the Cachuma Lake Marina and Boat Rentals at (805) 688-4040.

-2017/2018 Trout Plants: In cooperation with the California Department of Fish and Wildlife, Santa Barbara County Parks was granted a Private Stocking Permit for up to 16,000 pounds of triploid rainbow trout for 2017/2018; twice as much as was granted in 2016!
+2017/2018 Trout Plants: In cooperation with the California Department of Fish and Wildlife, Santa Barbara County Parks was granted a Private Stocking Permit for triploid rainbow trout.
 On November 9, the first of three 4,000 pound loads made its way to the water.
 Another load of 4,000 pounds was released on February 15.
 The third 4,000 pound plant happened early in the morning of Tuesday, April 3, 2018.
 The trout range in size from half a pound "catchables," to eight pound "trophies".

 The triploid rainbow trout make their way from Mt.
 Lassen Trout Farms, Inc., located in Paynes Creek, Calif.
 Because triploid trout are sterile, more energy is put into growth than reproduction, producing fish that are larger and muscular.
 Many who visit Cachuma Lake can experience the ultimate joy and rush when reeling in a beautiful rainbow trout, which also makes for a delicious meal and is a treasured tradition going back decades.